SamuelSolomon/Moving-Units-Simulator/README.md

 # walkingUnitsApp
 This is an app that simulates a set of units walking across a coordinate field according to a set of program defined coordinate values.\
 The main() class is located in the walkingUnitsApp file, as well as the bulk of the class files.
 The user can press a button to make a unit for the queue and then press another button to send that unit along a path from the queue.\
 All the other files in this project are utilities used in the walkingUnitsApp.
+Except for the Planning.txt file, that was my initial plan for how the program needed to be structured.
 ## Synopsis
 The project uses linked lists to organize data, and the data classes are seperated from the GUI classes, any class with the basic information of a unit should be useable within the data model and could be accessed with a proper GUI class.